abhinav-gs-7/project/README.md

 🧠 Concepts Used
 >>Encapsulation → For securing account and employee data using private fields and public getters/setters
 >>Inheritance → Manager and Employee classes inherit from a common Person or User superclass

+👨‍💻 Author

+Abhinav Sundaram
+📍 India
+💬 “From OOP to real-world logic — building systems that work smarter.”